rebeccapowell/Aspire.Hosting.WebhookTester/SPECIFICATION.md

 # WebhookTester Aspire Extension Specification

-This document reverse engineers the behaviour of the `Powell.Aspire.Hosting.WebhookTester` package.
+This document specifiess the behaviour of the `Powell.Aspire.Hosting.WebhookTester` package.
 It can be used as a specification for implementing a compatible extension from scratch.

 ## Project structure